 Proposal 2 is a routine matter for both Companies.
-As a result, if you beneficially own shares of Common Stock of a Company and you do not vote or provide your Brokers with proxy instructions, your Brokers will be able to vote your shares for you on Proposal 2.
+As a result, if you beneficially own shares of Common Stock of a Company and you do not vote or provide your Broker with proxy instructions, your Broker will be able to vote your shares for you on Proposal 2.

-Adjournment and Additional Solicitation.
-As to each Company, if there appears not to be enough votes to approve a proposal at the Meeting, the chairman of the Meeting or the Stockholders of such Company who are represented in person or by proxy may vote to adjourn the Meeting with respect to that Company to permit further solicitation of proxies.
-If a vote to adjourn is submitted to the Stockholders, Messrs.
-Adam Bernstein and Jeffrey Flug are the persons named as proxies for the Companies and will vote proxies held by them for such adjournment, unless marked to be voted against any proposal for which an adjournment is sought, to permit the further solicitation of proxies.
+Adjournment and Additional Solicitation

+As to each Company, if there appears not to be enough votes to approve a proposal at the Meeting, the chairman of the Meeting may adjourn the Meeting with respect to that Company to permit further solicitation of proxies.